 NYS Health Law 2167, in effect since August, 2003, requires that all students, those born after 1956 and those born prior to 1957, receive and read the information on Meningitis, specifically Meningococcal Disease.
-Students must fill out and sign the response form by either selecting to waive the right to the Meningitis vaccine or taking the form to a doctor to receive the vaccine and sign.
-These response forms must be submitted to Health

-Services, Room N-380.
-Please refer to the information received in the admissions packet.
+You must fill out and sign the response form by either selecting to waive your right to the Meningitis vaccine or taking the form to your doctor, receive the vaccine and sign.
+These response forms must be submitted to Health Services, Room N-303.
+Please refer to the information you received in your admissions packet or visit our website at www.bmcc.cuny.edu for details.